Seattle picks first 250 small businesses to receive coronavirus relief grants; nearly 9,000 applied

 Tarik Abdullah, owner of A DJ and a Cook, will likely use his $10,000 grant to cover short-term operational costs and hire some helpers, he said.
 The South Seattle-based chef has been working 13 hour days to serve paying customers with a pick-up model while also donating meals to hard-up community members, he said.

 “The biggest thing is being able to provide a couple of jobs,” said Abdullah, who was working Monday morning on a lunch menu that included tandoori curry tomato soup, roasted yams with tahini and roasted brussels sprouts with zhoug aioli.
-“Today, I’m a one-many army.”
+“Today, I’m a one-man army.”

 A list of the first 250 grantees can be viewed here.
 A map shows them concentrated in the University District, Belltown, Chinatown International District and Rainier Valley.